Indian Muslims face renewed stigma amid COVID-19 crisis | DW | 14.05.2020

 Subscribe to Corona Compact — DW's newsletter tracking coronavirus in Asia

-Many violent incidents also took place across the country; a Muslim man was beaten up by a mob in Delhi, vendors were refused entry into localities, people refused to buy from Muslims and a hospital reportedly segregated coronavirus patients by their religion.
+In addition, many violent incidents have taken place across the country during the coronavirus pandemic; a Muslim man was beaten up by a mob in Delhi, vendors were refused entry into localities, people refused to buy from Muslims and a hospital reportedly segregated coronavirus patients by their religion.

-Meanwhile, dozens of fake videos showing Muslims flouting social distancing rules and spitting on people circulated over social media.
+Last week, police arrested a bakery owner in the southern city of Chennai for advertising that it did not employ any Muslims.

 Read more: Coronavirus: Indian mosque event becomes infection hotspot